 - If you deactivate the HTML Snippets plugin, the shortcode will display as a line of text in your content.

 (If the HTML Snippets plugin gets deactivated, the shortcode string will show up in the content)

 For more details, go here}: Insert HTML Snippet – WordPress Plugin

-After the plugin has been installed, a new menu item called HTML Snippets will be added to the menu …
+Once the plugin has been installed, a new menu item called HTML Snippets will be added to the menu …

 (Shortcode – EmbedIt Pro)

-(Insert name of the HTML Snippet)
+(Insert your HTML Snippet)

 (Shortcode inserted into content)

-Click the ‘Publish’ or ‘Update’ button to save …
+Click Publish or Update to save …

 (Publish to save your settings)